Dimitri from Paris: Recent developments

-2005 saw Dimitri go back to his Funk and Disco roots, with Japanese hip hop producer and über collector DJ Muro for Super Disco Friends a double CD mixdown.
+2005 saw Yerasimos go back to his Funk and Disco roots, with Japanese hip hop producer and über collector DJ Muro for Super Disco Friends a double CD mixdown.
 In 2006 he offered his House of Love outing to Valentine's Day's lovers.
-Later on Dimitri produced Los Amigos Invisibles "Super Pop Venezuela" album which grabbed a nomination for a Grammy Award.
+Later on Yerasimos produced Los Amigos Invisibles "Super Pop Venezuela" album which grabbed a nomination for a Grammy Award.

 2007 saw the release of the Cocktail Disco project with label BBE.
-Dimitri described in the notes to the project that he arrived to the material through a "kind of evolution in music collecting [where] the more you complete one genre, the more you move to a sub genre, a sub, sub genre, eventually branching out to different musical paths, to avoid being stuck in dead ends.
+Yerasimos described in the notes to the project that he arrived to the material through a "kind of evolution in music collecting [where] the more you complete one genre, the more you move to a sub genre, a sub, sub genre, eventually branching out to different musical paths, to avoid being stuck in dead ends.
 It turns out records I would overlook a few years back, are the ones I feverishly hunt now.
 One of many such sub genres I grew up to love over the years, is a type of Disco that I could best describe as Cocktail Disco."

-Dimitri described the Cocktail Disco sub-genre as having "that ubiquitous 4/4 beat and flying open high hat, complemented by rich orchestrations, campy over the top vocals, and an often tropical latin vibe.
+Yerasimos described the Cocktail Disco sub-genre as having "that ubiquitous 4/4 beat and flying open high hat, complemented by rich orchestrations, campy over the top vocals, and an often tropical latin vibe.
 Something that wouldn’t feel out of place in a Broadway musical."
 He also pointed out that he believes "the same style was called Sleaze back in its days, from roughly 1976 to 1979.
 There were even DJs specialized in the Sleaze sound which was usually played after hours, in spots with a strong sex-oriented drive."

 The Cocktail Disco compilation includes tracks from Astrud Gilberto, Blue Velvets, the Ritchie Family and Paul Mauriat ("The Joy of You," from his New York-recorded disco album collaboration with Gérard Gambus Overseas Call).

 2009 saw the release of the Night Dubbin, a post-disco R&B compilation remix album.